babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 ## The `CODEOWNERS` file

-Now we need to ensure that the proxy team (e.g. `iOS-PullAssigners` is automatically affected as reviewer on all new PRs.
+Now we need to ensure that the proxy team (e.g. `iOS-PullAssigners`) is automatically affected as reviewer on all new PRs.

-For this, you just need to create a `.github/CODEOWNERS` file in your repo (if you have a `CODEOWNERS` file already at the root of your repository, we advise to move it inside a `.github/` directory to clean up your repo root), with the following content:
+For this, you just need to create a `.github/CODEOWNERS` file in your repo with the following content (if you have a `CODEOWNERS` file already at the root of your repository, we advise to move it inside a `.github/` directory to clean up your repo root)

 ```
 # Global rule for the whole codebase.